b-thi/FNN/README.md

 # Making classification bins
 tecator_resp = as.factor(ifelse(tecator$y$Fat > 25, 1, 0))
 ```
 We have our response, what about our predictors?
-Well, to keep it simple, let's first consider our scalar responses; we'll use the water contents of the meat samples as a scalar covariate
+Well, to keep it simple, let's first consider our scalar covariates; we'll use the water contents of the meat samples as a scalar covariate
 ``` r
 # Non functional covariate
 tecator_scalar = data.frame(water = tecator$y$Water)